-Engaging community-based organizations (CBOs) and media vendors is a great way to create and distribute culturally- and linguistically-appropriate guidance.
+Engaging community-based organizations (CBOs) and media vendors is a great way to create and distribute guidance that is culturally and linguistically appropriate.
 Community contractors can provide trusted, timely, and culturally relevant health information to diverse communities by leveraging established relationships and knowledge of the communities they serve.

 Successful Implementation in Minnesota